nikitachou05/EmbeddedSystemsDevelopmentInC/README.md

 Download the TI XDS Driver Download (32 bit windows, latest version).

 Open Keil.
 Go to Projects, then Open Projects, and finally open the Lab Template.
-Paste the code in the main.c file.
+Replace the code in the main.c file.

 Execute code with the MSP432 microcontroller using Software Keil MDK.
 Use console provided by software Terra Term.